CitizenSNPs/CitizenSNPs.github.io/analytics.md

 ### Jupyter Notebooks

-Click the icon below to see examples data mining I conducted to kickstart this dashboard.
-I use MS SQL Server and Python's pandas library for data cleaning and exploratory analysis, Python's scikit-learn library for machine learning, and Python's matplotlib and seaborn libraries for visualization.
+Click the icon below to see examples data mining I conducted in 2018 to kickstart this dashboard.
+I used MS SQL Server and Python's pandas library for data cleaning and exploratory analysis, Python's scikit-learn library for machine learning, and Python's matplotlib and seaborn libraries for visualization.
 For more information, visit my Tableau site.

 <a href="./jupyters.md"><img src="./images/python_logo.jpg" height=200 width=230></a>